Guiding The Last Layer in Federated Learning with Pre-Trained Models: Experiments

 In \citet{nguyen2023begin} the CIFAR-10 fine-tuning is done by feeding the $32\times32$ input image directly into a pre-trained ImageNet model.
 Since the architectures are adapted to the $224\times 224$ size and trained at this scale originally, such an approach can lead to a very large distribution shift and may be sub-optimal for transfer learning.
 Thus we additionally compare to CIFAR-10 using the traditional approach of resizing the image to the source data \citep{kornblith2019better,evci2022head2toe}.

-Tab. \ref{tab:HeadTune} shows accuracy, compute, and communication cost results for pure HeadTuning Methods (FedNCM and LP) as well as full tuning approaches including our FedNCM+FT.
+Tab. \ref{tab:HeadTune} shows accuracy, compute, and communication cost results for Pure HeadTuning Methods (FedNCM and LP) as well as full tuning approaches including our FedNCM+FT.
 We note that in Tab.~\ref{tab:HeadTune}, CIFAR-10-$32\times32$ refers to results published in \cite{nguyen2023begin}.
-We first point out the difference image input size has on the results.
+We first point out the difference image input size has on the results and conclusion.
 Overall accuracy is much higher (highest is 86\% vs 63\%) and the gap between FT and LP is substantially smaller when using the model's native input size, it shows an absolute improvement of only $4.6\%$ vs $18.4\%$.
-For both sizes of CIFAR-10 and on CUB, FedNCM can substantially exceed random performance while maintaining a highly competitive compute and communication budget.
-Experiments on the Flowers102 dataset show that FedNCM can already far exceed the difficult-to-train FT setting and furthermore, LP alone exceeds both FedNCM and FT.
-Our two-phase method of FedNCM+FT outperforms all other methods in terms of accuracy.
+For both sizes of CIFAR-10 CUB, Stanford Cars and Eurosat.
+FedNCM without FT can substantially exceed random performance while maintaining a highly competitive compute and communication budget.
+For the Flowers102 dataset, FedNCM can already far exceed the difficult-to-train FT setting and furthermore, LP alone exceeds both FedNCM and FT.
+Our two-stage method of FedNCM+FT outperforms all other methods in terms of accuracy.
 In what follows we will show how FedNCM+FT also allows high efficiency given a specific, potentially limited compute and computational budget.
 When considering the results, we note that CIFAR-10 contains the same object categories as the original ImageNet dataset but the Flowers102 and CUB datasets, represent more realistic transfer learning tasks and under these conditions we observe the true effectiveness of HeadTuning methods such as FedNCM and LP.